Kiwitea Street: History

 Initially, the Central club played their home games at either the Auckland Domain or the Oakley Ground in Waterview.
 A move to a permanent home site came in 1965, when Freyberg Field, situated on the borders of the suburbs of Sandringham and Mount Albert in Kiwitea Street, was made available for use as a football pitch, in spite of it being just forty-five metres wide.

 The next quarter of a century saw Central increase the width of the pitch on three occasions, each time at club members' personal expense.
 The last such exercise took place in the late 1980s.
-After buying up adjoining properties, a massive timber retaining wall was erected, and 5000 cubic meters of earth was removed.
+After buying up adjoining properties, a massive timber retaining wall was erected, and 5000 cubic metres of earth was removed.

 However, only six first-team games could be played at Kiwitea Street in 1992, due to its poor condition.

 Following consultations with the Auckland City Council and the New Zealand Turf Culture Institute, a plan was implemented to develop an all-weather, sand carpeted pitch at Central – similar to those at Eden Park and the MCG – over a three-year period.
 The final result saw Kiwitea Street with a new football-playing surface by 1995.

 In addition to these extensive works the club has also undertaken further major developments at the ground including: